 In summer, the butterflies prefer red and blue/purple flowers.
 During the springtime they can also be found on the yellow flowers of willows, coltsfoot and dandelions.
 In Germany, the peacock butterflies are very widespread.

-They can still be found late in the year, especially in autumn.
-There is also a hibernating generation of these butterflies.
+The adult butterflies occur in two different generations.
+This means they can still be found very late in the year, especially in autumn.
+There is also a hibernating generation of butterflies.

 The caterpillar of the european peacock are very attracted to the stinging nettle plant.
 These are among their main food plants.
 They live in large communities there